CDCgov/ixa/docs/book/src/topics/indexing.md

 property value is (almost) as fast as looking up the property value for a given `PersonId`.

-> [!INFO] Ixa's Intelligent Indexing Strategy
->
-> The picture we have painted of how Ixa implements indexing is necessarily a
-> simplification.
-Ixa uses a lazy indexing strategy, which means if a property
-> is never queried, then Ixa never actually does the work of computing the
-> index.
-Ixa also keeps track of whether new people have been added to the
-> simulation since the last time a query was run, so that it only has to update
-> its index for those newly added people.
-These and other optimizations make
-> Ixa's indexing very fast and memory efficient compared to the simplistic
-> version described in this section.

 ## The Costs of Creating an Index

 There are two costs you have to pay for indexing: